adamedx/adamedx.github.io/_posts/2019-01-09-Microsoft-Graph-via-PowerShell.md

 Now the tokens are deserialized into `$tokens`, and the access token may be referenced via `$tokens.access_token`.

 ### Step 3: Invoke-WebRequest
-We've already covered this in the [first post](2018-08-08-Microsoft-Graph-via-PowerShell.md) using a helper function, here we'll just go over it again to clarify the direct usage of our hard-won token with `Invoke-WebRequest` -- note that this is the easy part.
+We've already covered this in the [first post]({{ site.baseurl }}{% post_url 2018-08-08-Microsoft-Graph-via-PowerShell %}) using a helper function, here we'll just go over it again to clarify the direct usage of our hard-won token with `Invoke-WebRequest` -- note that this is the easy part.

 With the access token in hand, we may now use it to make REST calls to Microsoft Graph (i.e. in our example `https://graph.microsoft.com`).
-As you recall from the [original post]({{ site.baseurl }}{% post_url 2018-08-08-Microsoft-Graph-via-PowerShell %}) in this series, we need to pass this access token in the `Authorization` header of every REST request.
+As you'll recall from the [original post]({{ site.baseurl }}{% post_url 2018-08-08-Microsoft-Graph-via-PowerShell %}) in this series, we need to pass this access token in the `Authorization` header of every REST request.
 If we've deserialized the tokens into a variable called `$tokens`, we can use `Invoke-WebRequest` to make the authorized REST call:

 ```powershell
 $requestHeaders = @{